sevillecarlos/medical-mas/README.md

 ![Medical MAS!](/assets/images/mas-image.png "Medical MAS")

 ## Steps
-To enter to the system you can use.
+*To enter to the system you can use*

 * **Username**
 ```